Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Introduction

-In the present work, the functions we wish to compute on a Turing machine are solutions to the Laplace equation and the diffusion equation which, supplemented with inital and boundary conditions, are a well-posed class of Cauchy problems whose solutions have a closed form and satisfy useful properties.
+In the present work, the functions we wish to compute by a Turing machine are solutions to the Laplace equation and the diffusion equation which, supplemented with inital and boundary conditions, are a well-posed class of Cauchy problems whose solutions have a closed form and satisfy many useful properties.
 The closed form of the solutions allows to quantify the complexity of the solutions.
-Under certain conditions, we show that the solutions have high complexity even though the input data has low complexity.
-In fact, what we show is that the solution operator itself has intrinsic high complexity, i.e., it maps polynomial-time computable functions to functions of the class $\# P_1$ or $\# P_1$, a presumably larger class of functions containing the class of polynomial-time computable functions.
-As a consequence, there exists no approximation, numerical or discretization operator that can compute this solution with low complexity as the complexity is intrinsic to the solution operator.
+Under certain conditions, we show that the solutions have high complexity even though the functions from the boundary and intial conditions have low complexity.
+More preciseley, we show that the solution operator maps polynomial-time computable functions to functions of the class $\# P$ or $\# P_1$, a presumably larger class of functions containing the class of polynomial-time computable functions.
+As a consequence, there exists no approximation, numerical or discretization operator that can compute the solution in polynomial-time for every polynomial-time computable input function unless $FP=\# P$ or $FP_1=\# P_1$ as the complexity is intrinsic to the solution operator

 In order to make the previous statement more precise, we present the classes of Cauchy problems we want to discuss as well as the notions and definitions from the theory of computable analysis and complexity theory.
 Let $\Omega\subset \mathbb{R}^d, d\in \mathbb{N}$, be an open and bounded domain with sufficiently smooth boundary, e.g., $\partial \Omega \in \rmC^1$.
 Then, we consider the Poisson equation where $\Delta:=\sum_{i=1}^d \partial_{x_{ii}}$ denotes the Laplace operator, $f:\Omega\rightarrow \mathbb{R}$ an external force, and $u:\Omega \rightarrow \mathbb{R}$ is called solution of the Poisson equation.
 In case $f=0$, the equation \eqref{eq:poisson.eqn} is called Laplace equation.
 The Poisson equation, thus also the Laplace equation, are of significant importance in physics as they can describe different physical phenomena, e.g., Fick's law of diffusion, Fourier's law of heat conduction or Ohm's law of electrical conduction \cite{Evan98PDE}.
 In the described phenomena, the quantity $u$ represents the chemical concentration, the temperature, or the electrostatic potential, respectively, thus describing the density of a certain quantity.
 The solution of the Poisson equation describes these quantities in an equilibrium state meaning that there is no time evolution.